Skip to content

 • Outcome is behavior your system causes.

-WHY SIGNAL-ONLY EXISTS
+WHY THE BOUNDARY EXISTS

 Outcome logic is application-specific.
 It depends on routes, domain rules, user experience, risk posture, and operational judgment.